-2 Generative AI are AI models capable of generating text, images or other media.
+3 Generative AI are AI models capable of generating text, images or other media types.
 They learn the patterns and structure of their input training data and generate new data with similar characteristics.
 Advances in transformer-based deep neural networks enable generative AI to accept natural language prompts as input, including large language models (LLM) such as GPT-4, Gemini, Claude and LLaMA.

-3 The Discussion Paper was jointly published by the Infocomm Media Development Authority of Singapore (IMDA), Aicadium and Al Verify Foundation.
-See https://aiverifyfoundation.sg/downloads/Discussion Paper.pdf
+4 The Discussion Paper was jointly published by the Infocomm Media Development Authority of Singapore (IMDA), Aicadium and AI Verify Foundation.
+See https://aiverifyfoundation.sg/downloads/Discussion_Paper.pdf